-- 5.22 The effective understanding and identification of conflicts of interest is key to their reconciliation.
-Amplification 3.1 of the Code provides that Members take reasonable steps to ensure they are aware of any interests that might create a conflict. - 5.23 In order to identify conflicts it may be useful for Members to approach this in two steps: - (i) Establish what various interests are involved in the particular scenario who do you work for?
+- 3.1 The effective understanding and identification of conflicts of interest is key to their reconciliation.
+Amplification 3.1 of the Code provides that Members take reasonable steps to ensure they are aware of any interests that might create a conflict. - 3.2 In order to identify conflicts it may be useful for Members to approach this in two steps: - (i) Establish what various interests are involved in the particular scenario who do you work for?
 Who are the users for the piece of work?
 Do you have a personal interest in the matter?
-Does anyone else have an interest which I should take into account? - (ii) Assess whether the differing interests of relevant parties involved (including your own interests and those of the person you work for) might make it hard for you to continue to act without compromising your objectivity or your professional responsibility to the user (or any of the users) of your work.
-Or are the interests of parties other than the principal user so remote or generic that they will not compromise, or be seen to compromise, your professional judgement?
+Does anyone else have an interest which I should take into account?

-- When establishing the various interested parties, Members need to be alert to the possibility that within one legal entity there are two separate bodies with divergent interests (for example, a finance committee and a remuneration committee), or one body with two different responsibilities (for example, the sponsoring employer of a pension scheme might also be the trustee or manager of that scheme).
-In such circumstances, a Member might conclude that there are two distinct 'users', giving rise to a possible conflict. - 5.25 Taking 'reasonable steps' to identify potential conflicts would normally involve Members following any internal processes established for this purpose by their own organisation, and might typically include sending out a 'conflict check' email to appropriate staff in the organisation and/or to the relevant conflict committee, and/or a search of the organisation's conflicts database. - 5.26 Arrangements implemented by a Member or their organisation for ensuring that conflicts of interest are effectively identified could include: - Regular training to ensure all employees are aware of their duties and can identify conflicts; - A practice of recording gifts and hospitality, ensuring that amounts are not out of line with any organisational policy and that the Member does not knowingly receive gifts or hospitality which could lead to an actual or perceived conflict of interest. - 5.27 Members are required to "respect confidentiality".
-Therefore, before taking on any new engagement, Members are advised to consider whether they have an existing duty of confidentiality to any existing or former users, which would give rise to a conflict of interest with the proposed new engagement. - 5.28 A note of some helpful questions for Members to consider when identifying conflicts is included at Appendix B.
+- (ii) Assess whether the differing interests of relevant parties involved (including your own interests and those of the person you work for) might make it hard for you to continue to act without compromising your objectivity or your professional responsibility to the user (or any of the users) of your work.
+Or are the interests of parties other than the principal user so remote or generic that they will not compromise, or be seen to compromise, your professional judgement? - 3.3 When establishing the various interested parties, Members need to be alert to the possibility that within one legal entity there are two separate bodies with divergent interests (for example, a finance committee and a remuneration committee), or one body with two different responsibilities (for example, the sponsoring employer of a pension scheme might also be the trustee or manager of that scheme).
+In such circumstances, a Member might conclude that there are two distinct 'users', giving rise to a possible conflict. - 3.4 Taking 'reasonable steps' to identify potential conflicts would normally involve Members following any internal processes established for this purpose by their own organisation, and might typically include sending out a 'conflict check' email to appropriate staff in the organisation and/or to the relevant conflict committee, and/or a search of the organisation's conflicts database. - 3.5 Arrangements implemented by a Member or their organisation for ensuring that conflicts of interest are effectively identified could include: - Regular training to ensure all employees are aware of their duties and can identify conflicts; - A practice of recording gifts and hospitality, ensuring that amounts are not out of line with any organisational policy and that the Member does not knowingly receive gifts or hospitality which could lead to an actual or perceived conflict of interest. - 3.6 Members are required to "respect confidentiality".3 Therefore, before taking on any new engagement, Members are advised to consider whether they have an existing duty of confidentiality to any existing or former users, which would give rise to a conflict of interest with the proposed new engagement. - 3.7 A note of some helpful questions for Members to consider when identifying conflicts is included at Appendix B.

-Managing and reconciling conflicts of interest
+4. Managing and reconciling conflicts of interest

-- 5.29 Once a conflict of interest is identified, amplification 3.2 of the Code states that Members must not act if there is an unreconciled conflict of interest.
-This means that the conflict needs to be managed appropriately or the Member must decline or cease to act in the specific situation. - 5.30 "Reconciliation" can be understood to mean carefully managing the conflict such that, within the scope of an engagement, the conflict does not have (and is not seen to have) any adverse effect on the work for the users.
+4.1 Once a conflict of interest is identified, amplification 3.2 of the Code states that Members must not act if there is an unreconciled conflict of interest.
+This means that the conflict needs to be managed appropriately or the Member must decline or cease to act in the specific situation.

-&lt;sup>5 Amplification 1.2 of the Actuaries' Code and paragraph 3.9 of this Guidance.
+3 Amplification 1.2 of the Actuaries' Code.
+For further information see paragraphs 3.9-3.16 of the Guidance to the Actuaries' Code.